 Chlorophyll’s detoxifying activity in your bloodstream is internally purifying and directly affects your breath.
 According to Jennifer Workman, author of Stop Your Cravings: A Balanced Approach to Burning Fat, Increasing Energy, and Reducing Stress, bad breath is often symptomatic of a toxic colon.
 Clean blood leads to a cleaner colon — and ultimately, you get cleaner breath!

-Mints and Commercial Mouthwashes are Not the Answer
+Commercial Mints & Mouthwashes Aren’t the Answer

 Most people turn to breath mints, which do nothing to fight bad breath — they only mask the smell.
 The root of bad breath is internal, and thus requires an internal solution.